Skip to main content

 App Daemon

 Our server uses NGINX as Reverse Proxy for HTTP and HTTPS traffic and it is used to serve static files and proxy requests to your app.
+You need to configure NGINX to tell us how to run your website.

 If you never heard NGINX before, you can read some of good resorces here: